AtomicConductor/AtomicConductor.github.io/docs/meta.md

 mkdocs gh-deploy
 ```

+That builds and pushes the site to the master branch at Github.

-You can view the deployed site at [https://atomicconductor.github.io/](https://atomicconductor.github.io/)
+You can view it at [https://atomicconductor.github.io/](https://atomicconductor.github.io/)

+!!! warning
+    Don't merge or commit anything to **master**.
+It will get overwritten

 ## Write docs